Ujjwal0919/Ujjwal0919/README.md

 <h1 align="center">Hi 👋, I'm Ujjwal Saini</h1>
-<h3 align="center">A passionate Cyber security Researcher which interest in Security Engineering, Penetration Testing and VAPT.</h3>
+<h3 align="center">I am an Application Security Engineer with over 3 years of experience specializing in vulnerability management, penetration testing, and cloud security.
+Currently, I'm working on developing and implementing lightweight security protocols for 5G C-V2X systems, optimizing security for resource-constrained IoT and vehicular networks.I'm passionate about securing applications, cloud infrastructure, and driving innovation in the cybersecurity space.
+I’m always looking to collaborate on projects related to application security, cloud security, and secure software development practices.
+If you have interesting challenges in these areas, I’d love to connect!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ujjwal0919&label=Profile%20views&color=0e75b6&style=flat" alt="ujjwal0919" /> </p>

 <p align="left"> <a href="https://twitter.com/ujjwalsaini09" target="blank"><img src="https://img.shields.io/twitter/follow/ujjwalsaini09?logo=twitter&style=for-the-badge" alt="ujjwalsaini09" /></a> </p>

-- 🔭 I’m currently working on building a lightweight security protocol for 5G based C-V2X communication. **I2D | MSW**
+- 🔭 Right now, I’m deepening my knowledge in advanced cryptography techniques, focusing on how they can be applied to enhance data integrity and trust in IoT ecosystems.
+I'm also exploring more about Zero Trust Architecture and AI in cybersecurity to stay ahead of emerging threats.

-- 📫 How to reach me **saini.ujjwal0519@gmail.com**
+- 📫 How to reach me **ujjwal.saini1905@gmail.com**

 - 📄 Know about my experiences [https://azure-loella-1.tiiny.site/](https://azure-loella-1.tiiny.site/)